 But ELD compliance shouldn’t be viewed as an inconvenience since using these devices can benefit your business in more ways than one.
 A few benefits you can expect to see by using an ELD include:

 Fuel usage monitoring: Fleet management supervisors are better able to understand how their fuel is being used.

 More efficient use of time: Less time maintaining paper logbooks allows drivers and administrators to focus on other tasks.

 Staying ahead of issues: Electronic logs can alert you to any issues that might have previously been hidden under piles of paper logs.

 Choosing the right ELD solution for your fleet will not only allow you to comply with the mandate, but it will also simplify some time-consuming aspects of your business and keep your drivers safe.
-Lytx can help you find the right ELD management system for you that works best with all of your fleet management technology do you can meet all your DOT regulations.
+Lytx can help you find the right ELD management system for you that works best with all of your fleet management technology.
 Contact a fleet management expert today to schedule your demo.

 This is for informational purposes only and is not intended to convey legal advice.